jsdelivr/libgrabber/README.md

 }
 ```

-`packageManager` (required) (github, npm or bower) - where you want libgrabber to upload the files from for jsDelivr
+`packageManager` (required) (github, npm or bower) - where you want libgrabber to download the files from for jsDelivr

 `name` (required) - refers to package name on npm or Bower, or repo name when GitHub is used